Food labelling and packaging for export and import

 Food labelling requirements are set out by law.
 Food destined for Northern Ireland must comply with national regulations as well as the EU regulations that apply to general and product-specific labelling.
 In Northern Ireland (NI), district councils enforce both national and international rules.

 Goods imported into Northern Ireland from outside the European Union (EU) may be checked by the district council.
 Certain products are subject to specific checks at import.
-See working with the Port Health Authorities for further information.

 Once your goods are on sale in shops or supermarkets, environmental health or trading standards officers are also likely to check them.
 If your imported products are in breach of labelling and packaging requirements, they may take action against you.